IzumiCypherX/IzumiCypherX/README.md

   - I mostly use Python for my projects.

-  - Currently Learning basics of NodeJS and ExpressJS
+  - Currently working on APIs using ExpressJS.

   - I love data analysis and knowing more about data management techniques.